Skip to main content

 Father’s Day

-Father’s Day is June 18 this year, and it can be the perfect time to engage children in not only celebrating Father’s Day but also in improving their literacy skills.
+Father’s Day is celebrated on the third Sunday in June, and it can be the perfect time to engage children in not only celebrating Father’s Day but also in improving their literacy skills.
 Explore these two resources for grades K-8 below.

 Juneteenth